realmelan/leetcode/SuffixArray.md

     return 0;
 }
 ```

+Note, however, there is algorithm that can compute suffix tree in O(n) time, like [Ukkonen's Suffix Tree Construction](https://www.geeksforgeeks.org/ukkonens-suffix-tree-construction-part-1/).

 # search pattern in text
 Given suffix array, appearances of a pattern can be searched in the suffix array using binary search, so total O(lgn) searches are needed.
 Naively each search needs to compare at most O(m) characters, thus total time would be O(mlgn).